james-lixu/in-Q/README.md

 - Integrated chatbox for live conversations
 - Easy search to find gaming friends
 - Display of top games using the Twitch API (no login required)

+## Features to be added
+- Pages for the games list to allow for sharing content for that specific game
+- Gaming preferences (available, unavailable, looking to play, etc.)
+- Video uploads

 ## Getting Started